arloliu/fastmq/README.md

 Unlike PUSH/PULL, PUBLISH/SUBSCRIBE is a one-to-many pattern, and it doesn't have acknowledge mechanism because it's not make sence to re-deliver a publish message to a subscribe channel when this channel didn't listen at the time of publish message delivered.

-Return Value: A &lt;Promise> that is resolved when this channel published message to message broker.
+**Return Value**: A &lt;Promise> that is resolved when this channel published message to message broker.